-Meanwhile, American Cruise Lines of Guilford, Conn., operates the competing 120-passenger Queen of the West paddleboat, which docks in Oregon, next to the Red Lion.
-They introduced a second boat, American Pride with room for 150 passengers.
+American Cruise Lines of Guilford, Conn., operates the 120-passenger Queen of the West, which docks in Oregon, next to the Red Lion Hotel.
+It was the first to bring luxury cruising up and down the Columbia River.

-American Cruise Lines essentially doubled its capacity on the Columbia River in 2016 with their second paddle wheeler, American Pride, joining the Queen of the West on the Columbia.
+American Cruise Lines essentially doubled its capacity on the Columbia River in 2016 when their second paddle wheeler, American Pride, joined the Queen of the West on the Columbia.
 The boat will have larger staterooms than the 20-year-old Queen of the West.

-The two competing stern-wheelers companies offer similar week-long cruises.
+The two competing stern-wheelers companies offer similar week-long cruises and a variety of packages.
 They go from Astoria to Richland and the Snake River for prices beginning around $3,700 per person.

 - The 145-foot M.V.
 Columbia Gorge operates out of Cascade Locks in the summer, and winters in Portland.
 She was built for the Port of Cascade Locks, in Hood River by Nichols Boat Works and launched on August 30, 1983.
 She was built at a cost of around $2.5 million, of which $1.1 million was funded by federal grants secured by U.S. Senators Mark Hatfield and Bob Packwood.